Quality & Returns

 - "Fit/size issue" is your #1 return reason?
 Likely a size guide problem or inconsistent sizing across production runs.
 Real customer measurement data is more reliable than generic size charts.

 - "Defective" above roughly 2%?
 Worth reviewing your QC process.
 Tighter inspection, adjusted sampling thresholds, or a direct conversation with your supplier about what's acceptable.
+This assumes total returns are already under the 15% red-flag line buyers apply in diligence (see Section 28: Valuation & Exit).

 - "Damaged in transit" spiking?
 Usually a packaging issue.
 The product is surviving the factory but not the courier.
 Drop tests and shipping test units to yourself will tell you quickly.